Queuni/Defense-Grid/README.md

 - Improve test coverage for the helpers module to above 90%

 - Correct the formula used for calculating the backoff delay

+- Simplify the config validation by using a declarative schema